hack4impact-uiuc/eslint-plugin/README.md

 To enable `@h4iuiuc/eslint-plugin`, you'll need to create a `.eslintrc.json` file for ESLint configuration.

-This plugin abstracts away configuration from the user, extending configs from `eslint-plugin-import`, `eslint-plugin-jsx-a11y`, and `eslint-plugin-react` through the `recommended` config (inspired by `eslint-config-react-app`).
+This plugin abstracts away configuration from the user, extending configs from `eslint-plugin-import`, `eslint-plugin-jsx-a11y`, `eslint-plugin-react`, and `eslint-plugin-react-hooks` through the `recommended` config (inspired by `eslint-config-react-app`).

 For a JavaScript-only app all you'll need to have in your `.eslintrc.json` file is the following: